ktusznio/coffee-roaster/README.md

 # coffee-roaster

-Watches a directory or file for .coffee files with *#@compileTo *outputFile* directives, and compiles those files when they change.
+Watches a directory or file for .coffee files with "#@compileTo outputFile" directives, and compiles those files when they change.

 This tool is meant for small projects that don't want to deal with Cakefiles and/or muffin.